orion-miller/orion-miller.github.io/_posts/2021-09-01-vehicle-to-vehicle-communication.md

 This was a recent small freelance job.
 The requirement was to analyze some vehicle position data from an urban area for Vehicle-to-Vehicle (V2V) communication.
 Some background on V2V Communication can be found [here](https://www.techtarget.com/iotagenda/definition/vehicle-to-vehicle-communication-V2V-communication).
 The analysis was done in MATLAB.

 The client was interested in the relationship of RSSI (a common measure of signal strength) vs vehicle distance to investigate the threshold within which the signal can be considered reliable.
+A smoothened version of the signal is made using a Savitzsky-Golay filter.
 A significant drop in RSSI is seen around 125 m where there is a lack of data.

 ![](/assets/images/2021-09-01-vehicle-to-vehicle-communication/Sample-RSSI_Std_Dev.png)
 *Received Signal Strength Indicator vs. Distance & Standard Deviation vs. Distance*